percona/postgres/contrib/pg_tde/documentation/docs/how-to/backup-wal-enabled.md

-# Backing up with WAL encryption enabled
+# Backup with WAL encryption enabled

-When taking a backup from a server with WAL encryption enabled, you must copy the `pg_tde` directory, specifically the `wal_keys` and `1664_providers` files, from the source server to the backup destination before running `pg_basebackup`.

-Without these files:
+To create a backup with WAL encryption enabled:

+1. Copy the `pg_tde` directory, including the `wal_keys` and `1664_providers` files, and any external files referenced by your providers configuration (for example, certificate or key files).
+2. Run:

+    ```bash
+    pg_basebackup -X stream -F p -E
+    ```

+    Where:

-1. Part of the WAL in the backup may be unencrypted
+    - `-X stream` streams WAL in parallel with the base backup (default)
-2. The server might fail to start from such a backup

-If WAL encryption is disabled and has never been used, copying the `pg_tde` directory is unnecessary.
+    - `-F p` writes the backup in plain format (default)
+    - `-E` (or `--encrypt-wal`) enables WAL encryption and validates that the copied `pg_tde` and provider files are present and that the server key is accessible (required)

-!!! warning
+!!! note

-    Do not restart the source server between copying `pg_tde` and running `pg_basebackup`.
-    Restarting the server generates a new key, invalidating the previously copied `pg_tde/wal_keys` file.
-    The backup will still complete, but the WAL data it contains will be corrupted.
+    If the required `pg_tde` files or referenced provider files are missing, or the server key is not accessible, `pg_basebackup` will fail immediately without starting the backup.